Middlesex Valley Vol. Ambulance Service

 About Us

 Middlesex Valley Volunteer Ambulance Service, Inc. is a not-for-profit ALS (Advanced Life Support) emergency medical transport agency that operates from it's headquarters in Middlesex, New York.
 Our level of care ranges from Emergency Medical Technician-Basic (EMT-B) to Paramedic (EMT-P).
-We are an 501(c)3 non-profit corporation that has contracts with the Town of Middlesex, Village of Rushville, Town of Gorham, Town of Potter and Town of Italy.
-These towns all have an established special ambulance tax districts for the areas of the towns' that we cover.
-We also provide mutual aid to several neighboring agencies per standing county mutual aid agreements.
+We are a combination agency operating with a mix of career and volunteer staff.

 Pay Rates: